top of page

 3. Potential Revenue and Customer Base: Start with an existing clientele, which can boost revenues from day one.

-4. Technology & Staff: can usually part of the deal and available to the Buyer.
+4. Technology & Staff: These can usually be part of the deal and available to the buyer.

 5. Faster Entry: If the due diligence process is efficient, you'll be operational more quickly than with a new setup.